Raphhh/samurai/README.md

 $ composer global require raphhh/samurai
 ```

-Note that, by default, no module is installed.
+Note, by default, no modules are installed.
 To install the recommended modules, execute the following command:
 ```console
 $ samurai module install
 ```
-See module doc for modre information.
+See module docs for more information.

 ### Test Samurai

-So, the samurai executable is found when you run the command in your terminal.
+The samurai executable is found when you run the following command in your terminal.

 ```console
 $ samurai help --version